Unit | Content |

 ---|---|

-This unit centres on three-dimensional visual language and introduces students to the artist and ocean advocate Courtney Mattison.
+Unit 1 Agents of change | This unit centres on three-dimensional visual language and introduces students to the artist and ocean advocate Courtney Mattison.
 Through exploring this artist’s work, students learn how to manipulate and join clay, as well as how to create balanced compositions in three-dimensions.
 We also discuss why and how the work is important and the wider context of global citizenship.
 Key knowledge developed:

 Key skills developed: